PROJECT: README

 Cons: decoupling displayed

-could allow buggy commands to placeModelManager
+EntryBookfromModelContextcould allow buggy commands to placeModelManagerin an inconsistent state.

 -